gargmegham/Portfolio-V1/content/privacy-policy/index.md

 This notice applies across all websites that we own and operate and all services we provide, including our online and mobile accounting and financial services products, and any other apps or services we may offer (our “services”)

 When we say “personal data”, we mean information that would identify you, like your name, email, address, telephone number, bank account details, payment information and so on.
-The same would apply to information that could identify other users in your teams that are shared with TranZact.
+The same would apply to information that could identify other users in your teams that are shared with Agroha Solutions.

 If you can't be identified (for example, when personal data has been aggregated and anonymised), the information wouldn't be personal data anymore, and this notice doesn't apply.